12 Sights in Lucerne, Switzerland (with Map and Images)

 The Church of St. Leodegar is a Roman Catholic church in the city of Lucerne, Switzerland.
 It was built in parts from 1633 to 1639 on the foundation of the Roman basilica, begun in 735, which had burnt in 1633.
 This church was one of the few built north of the Alps during the Thirty Years War and one of the largest art history rich churches of the German late renaissance period.

-The Kleintheater Lucerne is a theater in Lucerne.
-The program consists of cabaret, speech and dance theater, children's theater, music and literature.
-It is not only known as a stage already famous cabaret artists, musicians and other stage artists, but also known as a springboard of still unknown regional stage artists.
+The Kleintheater Luzern is a theatre in Lucerne, Germany.
+The programme consists of cabaret, spoken and dance theatre, children's theatre, music and literature.
+It is known not only as a stage for already famous cabaret artists, musicians and other stage artists, but since its beginnings as a springboard for still unknown regional stage artists.

 10. Zivilschutzanlage Sonnenberg